gershnik/wsdd-native/README.md

 There are a couple of similar projects available: [wsdd][wsdd] written in Python and [wsdd2][wsdd2] written in C. Neither of them, however, fully provides the features above.

-The biggest drawback of **wsdd-native** compared to these projects is that it requires modern (as of 2022) C++ compiler to build and set of modern `libc`, `libstdc++`/`libc++` etc. to run.
-This usually limits it to recent versions of operating systems it supports.
-(It is possible to build it on older ones with newer toolchains but doing so is non-trivial).
-Of course, as time passes this limitation will become less and less significant.

 ## Binary packages

 ### macOS